 Our guide Ste shows us into the Victoria Spice Market and gives us some free time to shop around.
 I am immediately flooded with memories of India as cumin, cardamom and incense waft around me and flood my senses.
 I stop by a small shop offering almost exactly the same variety of spices as every other shop and purchase a packet of their signature masala spice mix.

-I also stop for a set of Zulu beaded jewellery.
+I also stop for a set of Zulu beaded jewelry.
 I hand over my twenty Rand note and wonder who in their right mind would exert the effort that must go into beading the necklace and bangle in my hands for a mere twenty Rand (like, one GBP).
+It’s a good job that I had this money on my person though, as I just had to get it.
+I definitely think it’s a good deal, but on saying that, I probably should’ve listened to my friend when she told me to see how forex brokers can help me to trade currencies from my own home.
+This will have allowed me to learn more about the currency in different places before traveling.
+But I think I handled it pretty well all things considering, and I’m just glad I can add this beautiful piece to my collection.
 Another good dose of perspective is handed to me, wrapped in tiny red beads and a Zulu pattern.

 We walk through a variety of fruit and veg stalls before we stop at the steps of a bridge.
 Ste tells us that this is the Zulu “Muti” Market; the market selling traditional African herbs and medicines.
 We’re instructed to be friendly but not to take any pictures.
 I swallow hard and follow closely.